Building muscles lifting weights is one thing, however, building both muscles and muscular endurance is another story.

 As a bodybuilder you should perform exercises for the increase in endurance and strength in a certain number of repetitions.
 If you do 3 sets with 15 repetitions, then you use very small weight.
 Remember that the optimal number of repetitions for the development of the necessary indicators is between 8 and 12 repetitions.
 By the way, if you do 12 repetitions easily then you should increase your working weight as well.
 Of course, these are just general guidelines, and not exactly what you would call a one size fits all path to success.
 Additionally, there are special sports endurance workouts and exercises which can improve your state and you will see how your endurance indicators will change for the better.

 Nutrition is one of the most crucial components to building muscle.
 Nutrition influences the increase in endurance and strength.
 Bodybuilders consume protein products, vegetables, and carbohydrates in their nutrition plan.
 It is well-known that the body should receive energy regularly.
 Because of this fact, many bodybuilders eat at least every 3 hours.
 In total, you should probably have about 6 meals during the day.
 Sounds crazy, I know.
-Besides, many athletes and bodybuilders add anabolic steroids(https://anabolicenergy.me/) for increasing muscle endurance and strength.
-These products give very significant effect and make the workouts easy to perform and aide in rest & recovery, which happens to be next on my list.
+Besides, many athletes and bodybuilders add anabolic steroids(https://anabolicenergy.com/) for increasing muscle endurance and strength.
+These products give very significant effect and make the workouts easy to perform and aide in rest & recovery, which happens to be next on the list.

 #5.
 Rest and Recovery